Eat Your Way to a Better Night’s Sleep With These Flavorful Foods

-We all know a good night’s sleep is vital to take on the day.
+We all know a good night’s sleep is vital.
 But many of us don’t sleep well or get enough sleep.
 Maybe you’re a workaholic.
-You might have a busy social life.
+You may have a busy social life.
 Maybe you’re a new parent.
 Or perhaps you just have issues that make it difficult to fall asleep or stay asleep.
-Whatever the case, it’s time to get your sleep habits under control.
-Poor sleep can have all kinds of negative effects on your body.
+Whatever the case, poor sleep can have all kinds of negative effects on your body.
 And when you’re sleep deprived, you’re more likely to make unhealthy decisions.
 Want to break the cycle?
-Read on to check out a delicious assortment of foods that help promote better sleep.
+Read on for delicious foods that help promote better sleep.

 1. Cherry juice

 Try it: Blend it in a smoothie with mango.

 According to a review in the journal Advances in Nutrition, your dietary patterns — and the specific foods you eat — can play an important role in the duration and the quality of your sleep.
 As the review points out, researchers have determined drinking tart cherry juice can promote better sleep.
 One study noted tart Montmorency cherries contain high levels of phytochemicals, including melatonin, a molecule that helps regulate the sleep-wake cycle.
 Consuming tart cherry juice can improve both sleep duration and quality.
 Another study found the juice helps even adults with insomnia.

 Just a handful of walnuts can make you more relaxed and help you sleep better.
 Why?
 Eating them increases the blood levels of melatonin, which helps the body regulate cycles of light and dark.
 A good amount of melatonin induces a calm, peaceful sleep.
 Walnuts also lower your resting blood pressure thanks to an omega-3 fatty acid.